Team day: Mount Edgcumbe.

 We met in the morning at the beautiful grounds in order to discuss some exciting plans for Märraum, and then enjoyed lunch at the stables cafe in the gorgeous sunny weather.

-Mount Edgecombe is a stately home positioned on the coast of South-East Cornwall, built between 1547-1553, over the years it has played host to many notable faces, including Henry VIII's deer heads and for being on of the favourite retreats of Queen Victoria
+Mount Edgecumbe is a stately home positioned on the coast of South-East Cornwall, built between 1547-1553.
+Over the years it has played host to many notable faces, including Henry VIII's deer heads!
+It's also known for being one of the favourite retreats of Queen Victoria

-After lunch David, one of the estate managers, kindly offered us a quick tour of the house before we went on to the main activity of the day.
-He gave us a very informative and enjoyable circuit of the first floor rooms of the house, pointing out beautiful furniture, ornaments and paintings that all had amazing stories behind them - we all agreed we’d love to return for a full tour with David when we had the chance!
+After lunch David, one of the estate managers, gave us a quick tour of the house before we went on to the main activity of the day.
+He gave us a very informative and enjoyable circuit of the first floor rooms of the house, pointing out beautiful furniture, ornaments and paintings that all had amazing stories behind them.
+We all agreed we’d love to return for a full tour with David when we had the chance!

-After this we convened at the disc golf centre, where we were shown a brief video on how to throw!
-I must admit this is where the competitive talk started!
+After this we convened at the disc golf centre, where we were shown a brief video on how to throw.
+This is definitely the competitive talk started.
 The idea behind disc golf is very similar to regular golf, only using frisbees to reach an elevated metal frame marker where the disc has to end up in order to complete the ‘hole’.

-It was obvious from the get go that this was not going to be my sport, however everyones efforts meant for many laughs and some serious competition for who would be crowned the winner!
-The range was dotted all around the grounds, meaning we traversed stunning woodland and open grass areas, and ended up in the dense shrubbery a few times to retrieve wayward discs!
+It was obvious from the get-go that this was not going to be my sport, however everyone's efforts made for many laughs and some serious competition for who would be crowned the winner.
+The range was dotted all around the grounds, meaning we traversed stunning woodland and open grass areas... and ended up in the dense shrubbery a few times to retrieve wayward discs!

-The day cumulated in a fantastic meal, where a great atmosphere combined with delicious food and many, many cocktails and giggles left us all with the memory of a very sunny, fun filled day.
+The day culminated in a fantastic meal, where a great atmosphere combined with delicious food and many cocktails and giggles left us all with the memory of a very sunny, fun-filled day.